jccrosby/smart-ai-adoption/slides.md

   - **Learn:** Identify repetitive reporting tasks.
   - **Experiment:** Use AI to generate reports for a small project.
   - **Assess:** Measure time saved and accuracy.
-  - **Propagate/Plan:** Integrate successful techniques into PM workflows.
+  - **Propagate:** Integrate successful techniques into PM workflows.

 ---
 layout: default